alimness/sabbath-school-resources/src/en/devo/dh-reading-plan-01/part-02/day-095/day-95-1-egw.md

 ---
-title: EGW Reading
+title: Idolatry at Sinai PP 315-319c
-subtitle: Idolatry at Sinai PP 315-319c
+subtitle: EGW Reading
 ---

-Chapter 28—Idolatry at Sinai
+### Chapter 28—Idolatry at Sinai

 This chapter is based on Exodus 32 to 34.